Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Introduction

 As a weakening of Conjecture~\ref{ccc}, we conjecture that every $K_4$-minor-free graph admits a crumby coloring.
 This class is interesting for several reasons.
 Since outerplanar graphs are $K_4$- and $K_{2,3}$-minor-free, this would be a natural extension step from outerplanar graphs.
 It also concurs with the fact that all known counterexamples to Conjecture~\ref{ccc} contain $K_4$-minors.
 In contrast, we show a crumby coloring of any subdivision of $K_4$ in Section~\ref{sec:k4}.

-However, we first prove that a special class of bipartite graphs admit crumby colorings in Section~\ref{sec:bip}.
+However, we first prove that members of a special class of bipartite graphs admit crumby colorings in Section~\ref{sec:bip}.
 They are the $1$-subdivisions of cubic graphs, that arise from cubic graphs by adding an extra vertex on each edge.
 In this way, we form bipartite graphs, where the vertices in one class have degree 2 and in the other class degree 3.
-Motivated by these observations, we introduced the notion of \emph{genuine subdivision} of a graph $G$ in the latter part of Section~\ref{sec:bip}.
-That is a graph $H$ which one get from $G$ by subdividing every edge of $G$ with at least one vertex.
-As a generalization, we prove that every genuine subdivision of any subcubic graph admits a crumby coloring.
-A crucial idea in both proof is to use the maximum matching of the original graph.
+A crucial idea in the proof is to use the maximum matching of the original graph.
 To this end, we employ the famous Edmonds-Gallai decomposition theorem.

+Motivated by the previous results, we introduced the notion of \emph{genuine subdivision} of a graph $G$, that is a graph $H$, which we get from $G$ by subdividing every edge of $G$ by at least one vertex.
+As a generalization, in the latter part of Section~\ref{sec:bip}, we prove that every genuine subdivision of any subcubic multigraph admits a crumby coloring.
+We state this result for multigraphs because at one point in the proof, we eliminate the degree 2 vertices and this step can create parallel edges.